badinmath/CPPMatrixLib/README.md

 April beginning to may- Learned Gitflow through practice and did many CP problems on various platforms.
 Watched videos on linear algebra and dynamic programming.

-June-Learned and applied unit testing to the matrix library(use CMake and Gtest).
+June-Learned and applied unit testing to the matrix library(using CMake and Gtest).
 Helped implement primes library with a peer.

 July- Created a working directory for the project and learned some number theory.
 Resolved merge conflicts and integrated code.